brendankellyODG/opendatagroup.github.io/Product Manuals/LDAP Authentication/index.md

 ---
 # LDAP Authentication

-Starting with FastScore v1.4, the FastScore Dashboard and Proxy support Microsoft Active Directory user authentication using [Vault](https://www.vaultproject.io/).
-To achieve this functionality, FastScore uses Vault to securely store the Active Directory configuration details.
-This page describes how to make use of authentication in FastScore.
+Starting with ModelOp Center v1.4, the ModelOp Center Dashboard and Proxy support Microsoft Active Directory user authentication using [Vault](https://www.vaultproject.io/).
+To achieve this functionality, ModelOp Center uses Vault to securely store the Active Directory configuration details.
+This page describes how to make use of authentication in ModelOp Center.

-## Connecting FastScore to Vault
+## Connecting ModelOp Center to Vault

 This section assumes you already possess an existing Vault service.
 If you haven't configured Vault yet, [read the Vault configuration section below](#configuring-vault-in-docker).

-Authentication in FastScore is achieved through the Dashboard service.
-Recall from the [Getting Started Guide](https://opendatagroup.github.io/Getting%20Started/Getting%20Started%20with%20FastScore/) that Dashboard is designed to serve as a proxy for the FastScore fleet's REST API, as well as a visual configuration and diagnostic aid.
+Authentication in ModelOp Center is achieved through the Dashboard service.
+Recall from the [Getting Started Guide](https://opendatagroup.github.io/Getting%20Started/Getting%20Started%20with%20ModelOp%20Center/) that Dashboard is designed to serve as a proxy for the ModelOp Center fleet's REST API, as well as a visual configuration and diagnostic aid.
 By default, authentication is not enabled in Dashboard.
 To enable it, set the following environment variables:

 | Name | Default Value | Description |
 | --- | --- | --- |